 Your child must maintain satisfactory academic progress toward graduation to continue receiving the waiver.

-Waivers are available during the fall, spring and summer sessions for a max of 8 semesters.
+Waivers are available during the fall, spring and summer sessions for a maximum of eight semesters.

 The waiver is applied to tuition.
 Fees and charges other than tuition are not included in the employer contribution.